JanzenLiu/csci499_chengtsu/README.md

 - To read a caw thread starting from a caw:
     - `./caw_cli --read <caw_id>`
     - `./caw_cli_go --read <caw_id>`
+- To stream all caws containing hashtag
+  - `./caw_cli --stream <hashtag>`
+  - Golang version does not support stream feature for now.
 - To unhook all Caw functions:
     - `./caw_cli --unhook_all`
     - `./caw_cli_go --unhook_all`